wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;It is pain that is at the root of desire.
 The basic urge is to escape from pain.

 **M:**&ensp;What is the root of pain?
-Ignorance of your self.
+Ignoreänce of your self.
 What is the root of desire?
 The urge to find your self.
 All creätion toils for its self and will not rest until it returns to it.

 **Q:**&ensp;When will it return?